rajenrishi/django-course-raj/README.md

 # django-course-raj

-This reso has the source code developed for django course.
+This repo has the source code developed for django course.